 PREC started a long-term project called 'River of Hope' back in 1999.
 This studied educational achievement by ethnicity.
 Further academic studies have followed and continue, led by our research officer and her team of colleagues.
 A particular interest is in hearing young people's voices and publishing their views.

-We have a significant new report being prepared for publication, with support from Near Neighbours, in early 2020.
+We have published a significant new report 'For the City's Sake' being prepared now for circulation and presentation (as Covid 19 allows!).
+This was produced with support from Near Neighbours, in early 2020.
 It is based on the views of 430 young people from BAME backgrounds in the city and it has been produced in collaboration with The Open University.
 Further details to follow later.